-Welcome to the Plainview-Old Bethpage Central School District and the 2021-2022 school year!
-Our theme for this year is "Soaring to New Heights" which focuses on the educational and personal growth that we envision for our students in a post-pandemic world.
+Welcome to the Plainview-Old Bethpage Central School District and the 2024-2025 school year!
+Our theme for this year is "Every Student Matters, Every Moment Counts" which reminds all of us about the precious time we get to spend with our students in the classroom, and how we can make the most of our time together to cognitively engage our students as they take ownership of their learning.
 As we welcome new and returning students back to our classrooms, our focus remains intently on providing the best possible learning experiences for the students of Plainview-Old Bethpage.